CFHS code : AG264

 Ann (Fanny) Adcock (née Robinson) (23 June 1826 – 10 August 1867)

 Ann was the daughter of William and Catherine Robinson.
 She was baptised at St Andrew the Great Church on 19 January 1827.
 She married William Robert Hardwicke (1830-1856) at St Andrew the Great on 15 January 1856.
 William was originally from Bognor Regis in Sussex, but had attended Trinity College Cambridge, obtaining his B.A in 1856.
 The marriage was short lived as William died in September 1856.

-She married for a second time to Frederick Poland Adcock.
-She died in August 1867 aged 41 years old.
+She married for a second time to Frederick Poland Adcock and died aged 41 years old.

 Mary Ellen Adcock (née Moseley) (c.1842 – 23 March 1875)